Stoners love it, but non-smokers despise it. Either way, it is one of the most recognizable scents in the world.

-We all come to this point in life when we need to learn how to hide the smell of weed from our parents, teachers, or when we get older — from our neighbors or coworkers.
+Most pot smokers eventually need to learn how to hide the smell of weed from our parents, teachers, or when we get older — from our neighbors or coworkers.

 If you’re smoking in your dorm or if you’re living alone, you should always be careful and prepared for any unannounced visits or prying noses.

-Here are some tips and tricks on how to get rid of marijuana smell during and after smoking, with a bonus tip on how to store your stash without spreading the odor.
+Here are some tips and tricks on how to get rid of that marijuana smell during and after smoking, with a bonus tip on how to store your stash without spreading the odor.

 Activate stealth mode.